While driving back from Lake Tahoe last weekend, I received a call from a dear friend who was in a very foul mood.

 They are jacking up dividend payouts at a frenetic pace as well and are expected to return more than $700 billion in payouts this year.

 9) Ignore this at your peril, but China is stimulating their economy like crazy, and it is just a matter of time before that growth spills over to the US.

 10) Ditto for the banks, which were dragged down by falling interest rates for most of the last decade.
 Reverse that trade this year, and you have another major impetus to drive stock indexes higher.

 My friend was somewhat set back, dazzled, and nonplussed by my out of consensus comments.
-He asked me if I could think of anything that might trigger a new bear market, or at least a major correction.

 With that, I told my friend I had to hang up, as another kid driving a souped up Shelby Cobra GT 500, obviously stolen, was weaving back and forth in front of me requiring my attention.

 Where is a cop when you need them?